Vayeira: Return to Silence

 The story of Sarah and Hagar continues in this week’s Torah portion, Vayeira (“And he saw”).
 When Ishmael is 14 and Sarah is 90, Sarah finally gives birth to a son of her own.
 She nurses her miraculous baby for several years, and then Abraham holds a drinking-feast to celebrate his weaning.

 Then Sarah saw the son that Hagar the Egyptian had borne to Abraham metzacheik.
-And she said to Abraham: “Banish that slave and her son!
+And she said to Abraham: “Cast out that slave and her son!
 Because the son of that slave must not inherit with my son, Yitzchak.”
 (Genesis 21:9-10)

 metzacheik (מְצַחֵק) = mocking, acting crazy, engaging in foreplay, making someone laugh.
 (The piel participle of the verb tzachak, צָחַק = laughed.)